ryanjclin/cycleTSGAN/README.md

 1. read SFKGAN paper (especially, experiment part), and synthetic data evaluation method in this paper (https://amulyayadav.github.io/AI4SG2023/images/7.pdf)
 2. read the code, get familiar with it. (you can rewrite code. right now the way I save checkpoint and generated data is kinda shit)
 3. use the synthetic data in generated_data/fault_01 to build evaluation model/method right now.
 After we generate all type of faulty data, we do a complete experiment
-4. you could modify these evaluation approach and come up with new one.
+4. you could modify these evaluation approach or come up with new one.

 ## Paper writing Todo: (not now)